madgicweb/buddystream/readme.txt

 == Screenshots ==

 == ChangeLog ==

+= 2.0.4 =
+* Fixed rss feed.
+* Fixed Flickr settings page and import.
+* Fixed some texts on the setting pages.
+* Fixed import issues with double activity items and empty activity items.
+* Updated core

 = 2.0.3 =
 * Translations not loading when locale was set but language file did not exist. (now loading English translation)